opbokel/hellway/README.md

 ## License
 Feel free to download, play, burn to a cartridge and have fun.
 The only restriction is to not sell it in order to make profit.
 If no profit is made or it is fully donated, I am ok with it.
 If you do any derivative work, please give the proper credits.

-I will sell physical copies in the near future and donate every profit I made to charity projects and people in need.
+I will sell physical copies in the near future and donate every profit I make to charity projects and people in need.
 If you like the game, please consider doing any action to make a better day for another person or buying a copy.
 Also, feel free to talk about it in social medias using the hashtag #hellway2600

 ## Instructions
 Every track has its own speed, and the car generation is deterministic.
 Accelerating and breaking are equally important.